Ratafar22/Customer-Segmentation-RFM-Analysis/README.md

 ### Analyze and Visualize the Data

-After calculating the customers' RFM scores, it was pertinent to analyse and visualise the data to understand the distribution of customers based on each segment.
+After calculating the customers' RFM scores, it was pertinent to analyse and visualise the data to understand the distribution of customers according to the segments.

+## Recommendation
+-